Urgent Care for Knee Pain: When to Seek Medical Attention

 Knee pain can hold you back from being able to do what you want to do—and ignoring knee pain can end up causing more damage to the joint.
 Urgent care clinics offer a great solution for those who are suffering from knee pain.
 Use Solv to find an urgent care near you.

-Knee pain can be caused by a variety of factors, including injuries such as a torn ligament or cartilage, arthritis, gout, tendonitis, and muscle strain.
-It can also be caused by overuse, improper form during exercise, or underlying medical conditions such as gout or rheumatoid arthritis.
+Knee pain can be caused by injuries, arthritis, gout, tendonitis, and muscle strain.
+It can also result from overuse, improper form during exercise, or underlying medical conditions.

-• What are some self-care measures for knee pain?
+What are some non-urgent care options for knee pain?

 If knee pain is severe and not responding to non-surgical treatments, a doctor may recommend surgery.
 There are several surgical options available for knee pain, including arthroscopy and knee replacement.